 Yosemite December Entrances

-If you haven’t been to Yosemite before, it is good to know there are five entrances to the park.
+If you haven’t been to Yosemite in winter, it is good to know there are five entrances to the park.
 However as fall comes to an end, the weather starts to change and snow may start to fall.
 This can lead to road closures.

 This won’t affect all visitors as there are three entrances open all year round and all day.
 The entrances located on the west side of the park are Big Oak Flat Entrance, Arch Rock Entrance and the South Entrance.